Experts: Spend opioid settlement funds on fighting opioids

 Public health experts are citing the 1998 settlement agreement with tobacco companies as a cautionary tale ahead of the expected $26 billion settlement with opioid producers

-As a possible $26 billion settlement with opioid producers looms, some public health experts are citing the 1998 agreement with tobacco companies as a cautionary tale of runaway government spending and missed opportunities for saving more lives.
+As a $26 billion settlement over the toll of opioids looms, some public health experts are citing the 1998 agreement with tobacco companies as a cautionary tale of runaway government spending and missed opportunities for saving more lives.

 Mere fractions of the $200 billion-plus tobacco settlement have gone toward preventing smoking and helping people quit in many states.
 Instead, much of the money has helped to balance state budgets, lay fiber-optic cable and repair roads.